 Oren came to my house and even brought a homemade peanut butter and jelly cake (yum!).
 We prepared tiramisu together using one of his recipes.
 He insisted we should make the classic tiramisu, and I wanted a pistachio version.
 We finally compromised toward the end: I sprinkled pistachio powder on half of the tiramisu, and he sprinkled cocoa powder on the other half.
 To make pistachio tiramisu, we added pistachio paste that I bought from Sicily to half of the mascarpone cream.

-A NOTE: The mascarpone cheese must be at room temperature before mixing it with the zabaione.
+The mascarpone cheese must be at room temperature before mixing it with the zabaione.
 Also, the tiramisu needs to sit a night in the fridge for the taste to mature, so you must prepare it in advance and wait patiently.
 The recipe is enough for 5 cups of about 250 ml.
 You can prepare it in smaller cups for a larger amount.

 4 egg whites (M)